-- Record Dubbing in/out doesn't do any footswitch action quantization. - Play: End Dubbing and Start Playing from Loop Start.
+- Record: End Dubbing, no footswitch quantization. - Play: End Dubbing and Start Playing from Loop Start.
 This action quantizes to the next tick. - Stop: End Dubbing and Stop Playing.
 This action quantizes to the next beat.

 Playing:

 - Record: Start Dubbing, no footswitch quantization. - Play: Start Playing from Loop Start.
 This action quantizes to the next tick. - Stop: Stop Playing.
 This action quantizes to the next beat.